Your guide to canker sores

 What causes a canker sore?

 Canker sores can be caused by trauma such as biting your cheek, jabbing your gum with your toothbrush or even overzealous tooth cleaning.
-The following can also play a role in developing canker sores:

 - Weakened immune system